woojoo666/arcana-notes/notes6.md

 // TODO: clean this up, convert to bullet-point style notes

+note: in these audio notes, I talk alot about "dynamic property modification" What I am referring to, is creating a property of an object, outside of the object's declaration I later call this "indirect binding"

 ### Recording 10

 Oh yeah so and I'm also going to put down some thoughts about Arcana and tagging.
 I was thinking, I can use the dot notation (the standard JavaScript property access notation) for public properties, which are properties that have strings as keys/names.
 And I can use the hashtag notation for tags.
 And what I'm wondering is, maybe I should make the property notation something you have to define locally.
 Whereas the tags, the hashtags, you can add them to any object anywhere.
 You can add them dynamically.